Artur-2k/Minishell/README.md

 Fecha o diretório após a leitura.
 Assinatura: int closedir(DIR *dirp);
 ### Parâmetros:
-- DIR *dirp: A pointer to a DIR structure representing the directory stream to be closed.
+- `DIR *dirp`: A pointer to a DIR structure representing the directory stream to be closed.
 ### Retorno:
 - Returns 0 on success.
 - Returns -1 on failure and sets errno to indicate the error.